Even as the traffic police plan to set up more auto stands, complaints of harassment and overcharging by drivers continue to pour in

 But will opening of more and more pre-paid stand help rein the 'autocratic autowallah'?
 According to traffic experts, the drive has hardly been able to discourage auto drivers from fleecing passengers.

-The traffic police will have to patrol the routes and take stringent action against a few offending auto drivers to discourage others from indulging in this malpractice.
+The traffic police will have to patrol the routes and take stringent action against a few offending auto drivers to discourage others from indulging in this malpractice.'This is autocracy'

 The RTO, traffic police and various auto unions had worked together to prepare a rate chart that all pre-paid auto drivers are supposed to abide by.
 But auto drivers claim that the fares are very low.